muireall/github.io/content/waves.md

 +++
-title = "Wave mechanics in periodic media" date = 2022-01-01
+title = "Wave mechanics in periodic media" date = 2022-01-01 description = "Comparisons between solid-state crystals and photonic crystals, from Photonic Crystals: Molding the Flow of Light"
 +++
 <!-- pedagogy, analogy, what's weird about quantum mechanics, steven g johnson -->
 [Photonic Crystals: Molding the Flow of Light](http://ab-initio.mit.edu/book/) is one of my favorite undergraduate-level textbooks.
 (PDF freely available.)